n3ssuno/n3ssuno/README.md

 👀 I'm interested in Innovation Economics

 🌱 My ongoing projects are about:
-- The use of data scraped from corporate websites to predict firms' performance
+- The use of data scraped from corporate websites to predict firms' performance (like innovative activity and default)
-- The commercialization of public-funding for R&D
+- The commercialization of public-funded research
+- Dimensionality reduction algorithm for Economics
 - The patenting activity of regions and cities

 📫 Follow me on Twitter: [@carlobottai](https://twitter.com/carlobottai)